WitherOrNot/cbs-docs/ImageDeployment.md

 For setup to be configured for installing an unstaged image, the appropriate metadata must be set in `install.wim`:
  - `FLAGS` must be set to `Windows Foundation`
  - `DESCRIPTION` must end with the string `EDITIONS:` followed by a comma-separated list of available editions (ex. `EDITIONS:CORE,PROFESSIONAL,ENTERPRISE`)
- - `CREATIONTIME/HIGHPART`, `CREATIONTIME/LOWPART`, `LASTMODIFICATIONTIME/HIGHPART`, `LASTMODIFICATIONTIME/LOWPART` must be present and have values

 These values can be set using [wimlib](https://wimlib.net).